 Click on the orange words for more information

-We meet on the first Sunday of the month, 8 pm, at THE ROYAL OAK pub in Bath, to play and dance to French and Breton tunes: traditional tunes and newly composed ones that fit the dances.
+We meet on the first Sunday of the month, 8 pm, at THE ROYAL OAK pub in Bath (The one in Lower Bristol Road, BA2 3BW).
+We play and dance to French and Breton tunes: traditional tunes and newly composed ones that fit the dances.
 There are dances in couples: bourees, waltz, schottische, mazurka and polka, and also Breton dances in lines (no partners).

 We usually have border bagpipes (french-style), hurdy-gurdy; accordions, melodeons, and concertina; fiddles, whistles and recorders.
 Everyone is welcome to join in or watch and listen.